-Identify and explain the five main elements of a code of professional conduct for the student, the public, and teaching as a profession.
-Understanding the five basic principles of ethics and how they apply in establishing an ethical classroom.
+Identify and explain the five main elements of a code of professional conduct for the student, for the public, and teaching as a profession.
+Understand the five basic principles of ethics and how they apply in establishing an ethical classroom.
 Discussing ethical dilemmas and how they affect an educator's code of ethics.
-Write a personal code of ethics and philosophy statement in what you believe as an ethical educator.